Sunday is one of the best days to enjoy all that Madrid has to offer. Sure, you might not get any errands done, but that’s what weekdays are for!

 2. Wander through El Rastro

-The Rastro sets up shop every Sunday along Plaza de Cascorro and Ribera de Curtidores, in the heart of Madrid’s colorful La Latina neighborhood.
-You can’t visit Madrid on Sundays without stopping by!
+The Rastro sets up shop every Sunday on and around Calle Ribera de Curtidores, in the heart of Madrid’s colorful La Latina neighborhood.
+You can’t spend a Sunday in Madrid without stopping by!

-3. Enjoy brunch or take a picnic
+3. Enjoy brunch or a picnic

 Everyone’s new favorite meal is gaining popularity in Madrid!
 There’s nothing quite like a fun Sunday brunch with good friends to end your weekend in style.

-4. Check out the interesting Mercado de Motores
+4. Check out the Mercado de Motores

-The Mercado de Motores opens its doors from 11:00-22:00 the second weekend of every month.
+The Mercado de Motores opens its doors the second weekend of every month.
 It features fresh food and handmade clothing, but unlike other markets, it takes place inside the old train station at the Museo del Ferrocarril!
-The beautiful, unique vintage setting makes it a must.
+The beautiful, unique vintage setting makes this local favorite a must-visit.